 Date Unknown Hall of Presidents in Clermont Details and Registration Soon!

 Date Unknown Two Tails Elephant Rescue Details and Registration Soon!

 Date Unknown Barberville Pioneer Settlement Details and Registration Soon!

 Do you know how to adjust your mirrors?

 I learned something by watching this video.
 Check it out!

 Here is a link on setting up your seat and steering wheel for better operation of your car!

-You can see the cars and members present in the GALLERY
+You can see the birds and gators in the GALLERY

 The soon to be ENCHANTED Villages Convertible Club members met at Eisenhower rec center around 1:30 PM for final instructions.
 Santa's elves passed out pertinent information on parking, tickets, maps, menu and directions.
 And we headed off independently for St Petersburg, FL.
 We had no traffic issues so most arrived 15 minutes early and were first in line at the VIP ENTRANCE.

 We were given the red carpet treatment literally.
 We stood on a red carpeted path to the check-in table where we received VIP Bracelets and escorted to the up escalator.